joshthecomposer/blog-cms-system/readme.md

 * S3 for image upload

 ### Finished Features:
 * Compiling down to html after editing blog for the most solid performance for the end blog viewer.
+(Instead of querying the DB for the different textblocks/images/etc that make up a blog and displaying them).
 * Drag and drop reordering of blog content.
 * Users can add textblocks which will auto-grow to give the user a feel for how the final blog will look.
 * Users can add headers